 Cross Skilling is starting to happen and already there are fewer bottlenecks.
-John is starting to have more time to step back from the day to day and look at the big picture.
+Steve is starting to have more time to step back from the day to day and look at the big picture.
 He’s heard that most Scrum teams become more productive over time and he wonders how is team is doing.
 He pulls up the CFD for the current release:

 and immediately notices that the rate at which stories are being selected has slowed down in the past few sprints.
 Historically the team has a trailing average of 30 story points a sprint.
 In the past few sprints they’ve only achieved 25 and 22.
 Is this drop meaningful?
 Is it related to the team’s cross skilling efforts?
-John decides to ask the team what is going on.
+Steve decides to ask the team what is going on.
 He writes a short note, describing the problem he’s seen (without his own suspicions) and asks the team to reflect on the discovery.
-After Daily Scrum John invites the team members to talk about the problems they see:
+After Daily Scrum Steve invites the team members to talk about the problems they see:

 - Cross Skilling has slowed the team to a small extent

 - Interruptions are down, so if anything the team should be more productive

 - Unit Tests aren’t getting written for very often